Betterment/test_track/README.md

 will be deterministically (pseudorandomly) assigned to a variant based on their visitor ID and the name of the split.
-This will provide the customer with a stable variant given a constant split weighting, but probablistically increase the size of the population experiencing the the `true` variant as the split weightings are increased via the admin panel, giving an admin full control over the feature's release.
+This will provide the customer with a stable variant given a constant split weighting, but probablistically increase the percentage of visitors experiencing the the `true` variant as the split weightings are increased via the admin panel, giving an admin full control over the feature's release.